Elizabeth Brin, Associate Director, Stakeholder Engagement

 INTERCULTURAL DIALOGUE SERIES

-As part of our ongoing conversation around intercultural and international education, BCCIE will be hosting an inaugural fall and winter intercultural series, Intercultural Intersections in International Education: Reflective Practices through Dialogue, where we will discuss intercultural issues facing the international education field today.
-Prior to attending these webinars, we ask that each participant takes time to review the Foundation Modules to ensure we have a common foundation of intercultural understanding to build from, disrupt and, question.
-Please note, participants are required to register for each webinar separately.
-Webinars are free to attend.
+As part of our ongoing conversation around intercultural and international education, BCCIE hosted an inaugural fall and winter intercultural series, Intercultural Intersections in International Education: Reflective Practices through Dialogue, where we discussed intercultural issues facing the international education field today.

 Through dialogue, led by leading international and Canadian practitioners, participants will have a chance to critically reflect on themselves, their own theories of practice, and the institutional structures in which they work, both locally and globally.
 Participants will learn and explore new ways of knowing to inform their professional practices and personal values in a way that aims to foster a more diverse, equitable, and inclusive environment for all.
 As the nature of working in international education is ongoing, this series supports participants’ continuous improvement and development.
 The collection of speakers and their insights will serve as a launching pad for deeper and more complex conversations in our communities and abroad.